blueripple/blueripple-research/br-2021-NewMaps/posts/NC_Congressional/inputs/post_intro.md

 We then compare those results to an existing model based on historical data to help Dem donors identify races that we think deserve support for “offense” or “defense”.

-Update: As promised in our original post, as we improve the model[^modelChanges], we’ll update these recommendations.

 In this post, we’re focusing on North Carolina.
 Here’s what we’ll cover: